wp-plugins/functionscapacitor/readme.txt

 * "parameter1=something&parameter2=array(10,5,20)", parameter2 typed as an array of 3 integers.
 * "parameter1=something&parameter2=array(true,false)", parameter2 typed as an array of 2 booleans.

+Not supported issues :

+* parameter's value can't contain a & character.
+* parameter's value can't contain an associative array like array('name'=>value,'name'=>value).
+* parameter's value can't contain an array of arrays.
+* parameter's value can't contain a PHP variable like $post->ID, see "Magic keywords" bellow.
+* parameter's value can't request a PHP or WordPress function.
+* parameter's value can't contain PHP code.

 = Magic keywords =

-Use these keywords to obtain variables values into your functions arguments.
+Use these keywords to obtain variables values into your functions arguments :

-* %postID% => $post->ID of current post or page.
+* %postID% => $post->ID of post or page where made the request :
+ related post/page into a shortcode, or current post/page into a widget.

 = Special functions parameters =